ncosgray/KoLExchangeData/README.md

 *What the heck is this?* It's a Docker container definition.

-I wanted to find a way to use kolmafia to fully automate downloading Mr. Accessory mall price data from The Kingdom of Loathing every day.
-This dataset feeds the graphs at the [KoL Exchange Rate website](https://www.nathanatos.com/kol-exchange-rate/), as well as its companion [Android app](https://github.com/ncosgray/KoLExchangeWidget).
+I wanted to find a way to use [KoLmafia](https://wiki.kolmafia.us/) to fully automate downloading Mr. Accessory mall price data from The Kingdom of Loathing every day -- the dataset that feeds the graphs at the [KoL Exchange Rate website](https://www.nathanatos.com/kol-exchange-rate/) and its companion [Android app](https://github.com/ncosgray/KoLExchangeWidget).

 This Docker container, designed to run as an AWS Lambda function, is my best effort at doing so.